-We would like to thank the Département de la Circulation Aérienne of the ENAC and particularly Marie-Claire Dyssler, Bernard Arini, Cathy Giordano and Jean-Charles Guyer for their support and implication.
-Thanks also to the DSNA/DTI/SDER through Didier Velay, Vincent Kapp and Railane Benhacene for their knowledge and analysis which were of great help.
-Thanks to Gilles Gavinowski, Marc Brochard, Horst Hering and Peter Martin from EEC and René Zanni from DGAC for the perspectives they introduced in our progression.
-And finally, thanks to Philips Research and Wacom for giving us access to their hardware.
+We would like to thank the Département de la Circulation Aérienne of the ENAC and particularly Maire-Claire Dyssler, Bernard Arini, Cathy Giordano and Jean-Charles Guyer for their support and implication.
+Thanks also to the DGAC/DTI/SDER through Didier Velay, Vincent Kapp and Railane Benhacene for knowledge and analysis which were of great help.
+Finally, thanks to Gilles Gavinowski, Marc Brochard, Horst Hering and Peter Martin from EEC for the questions and perspectives they introduced in our progression.